-Vuorovaikeutus ry, or VV was founded in 1987 for students majoring in environmental economics at the University of Helsinki's YET bachelor's program and majoring in environmental and natural resource economics, or YLE and for AGERE master’s students.
+Vuorovaikeutus ry, or VV was founded in 1987 for students majoring in environmental economics at the University of Helsinki 's YET bachelor 's programme and majoring in environmental and natural resource economics, or YLE and for AGERE master’s students.
 Also Food and Consumption Economics students are often members.
 We organize a wide range of casual events for our members, from game evenings to mushroom picking trips and evening gatherings to company excursions - there is something for everyone in our activities!
 VV also organizes bachelor sparring evenings, alumni evenings and subject meetings, which is why we also have good relations with the faculty’s teaching staff, and we work a lot together.
 We are driven by genuine desire to change the world and we act accordingly.

 VV is a warm-hearted and relatively small subject organization, and we are open for new members.
-As the oldest subject organization in the Department of Economics, we have dear traditions, but we don’t like to get stuck, but drive to carry out activities that look like ourselves every year.
+As the oldest subject organization in the Department of Economics, we have dear traditions, but we don’t like to get stuck; we rather drive strive toward carrying out activities that look like ourselves every year.
 So, this is the perfect subject organization for freshmen and even older students who want to get involved in low-threshold activities.

-Come and spin for our events, meetings or excursions, and soon you will find yourself already in VV's crew.
+Come and give our events, meetings or excursions, a try and soon enough you will find yourself in VV 's crew.
 A new board and staff will always be elected around the end of the year around November, and no previous experience is required for most positions.
 You will learn everything essential along the way!

 You can identify YET students who started in 2017 or later from the dark blue student boilersuit (haalarit) of the umbrella organization VITA of the Department of Economics, and those who started before 2017 from MYY's dark green student boilersuit.
 You might also recognize us from our mascot, Jallu the Polar Bear, who is always on adventures.